How Victoza® Works

 Victoza® helps make more insulin available in your body when needed

-Victoza® is 97% similar to GLP-1 (7-37).a In this way, it helps make more insulin available in your body when needed.
+Victoza® is 97% similar to GLP-1 (7-37).a It helps make more insulin available in your body when needed.
 It may also lower your blood sugar levels at the right time with a low rate of hypoglycemia (low blood sugar).
 Your risk for getting low blood sugar is higher if you take Victoza® with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
 The dose of your sulfonylurea or insulin may need to be lowered while you use Victoza®.

 aGLP-1 (7-37) represents <20% of the circulating GLP-1 that is produced by your body.

 Victoza® helps beta cells work the way they should

 GLP-1 tells important cells in your pancreas, called beta cells, to make insulin when your blood sugar is high.
 This is important because, over time, beta cells stop working in people with type 2 diabetes.
 In fact, by the time most people learn they have diabetes, about 80% of their beta cells are no longer working the way they should.

 Victoza® is not insulin

 Victoza® is not insulin.
 But it can be taken with long-acting insulin.
 When using Victoza® with insulin, take them as separate injections.
 You may give both injections in the same body area (for example, your stomach area), but you should not give the injections right next to each other.
 Never mix insulin and Victoza® together.